leosncz/titan/README.md

 - OBJ Model loader
 - Automatic texture cache
 - GUI

+## Currently working on :
+- HDR
+- SSAO
+- Infinite number of shadows
+- Dynamic light frustrum
+- TitanScripting to enable users exporting their game using TitanEngine

 ## Build
 In order to use & build the project with this library, you must install the following libraries :